 The dog belonging to Henry is named Pancakes.
 This was the one and only word spoken by Dennis in the original Cabin Fever (2002) as well as this remake.
 See more »

 (Around the 48 minute mark) Right after Marcy tries to shoot the dog and it runs away, in the wide shot with the two guys in the foreground, you can see a crew member who picks him up at the left side of the little shed.
 See more »

 The police can be seen collecting the bodies during the credits.
+Afterward, a young woman is shown looking at photos from the movie on Facebook on her laptop and being disgusted by the gory ones.
 See more »